Allergy & Intolerance to Gluten and Wheat

 What is wheat?

-Wheat is a popular grain farmed throughout the world for use in various foods such as bread, pasta and various baked goods.
-It has been a staple of many cultures’ diets for several thousand years, although the grain has been bred and modified over this time to improve yield and therefore differ from those our ancestors may have consumed.
+Wheat is a popular grain farmed throughout the world for use in various foods such as bread, pasta and many types of baked goods.
+It has been a staple of cultures’ diets for several thousand years, although most grains have been bred and modified over this time to improve yield and therefore differ from those our ancestors may have consumed.

 What is gluten?

 Gluten is a protein found in certain grains such as wheat, barley and rye.
-Those who have a gluten intolerance should avoid all three of these grains and any other foods which may also contain gluten.
+Those who have a gluten intolerance should avoid all three of these grains and any other foods which may also contain trace levels of gluten.

 What does an allergy or intolerance to Gluten or Wheat mean?

-It is a common assumption that wheat is thought of as the primary grain which people have an allergy or intolerance to.
+It is a common assumption that wheat is thought of as the primary grain to which people have an allergy or intolerance.
 Non-coeliac gluten sensitivity has become better understood in recent years, and we’re just beginning to determine how widespread it really is [1, 2].

 What are the Symptoms?